random-logic/ironclad-design/CASE_ANALYSIS.md

 | Richard Branson     | M                                      | M                           | Y                  | High |

 ### Behavior in Embedding Space
+**Table 5-2.** The effect of mAP (lowest or highest performing) on the distance to predicted target.

 ![Returned Distances By Performance Groups](imgs/task5-distances.png)

 ### Strategy to Improve Performance